henrylawson/henrylawson.net/website/_posts/2014-03-07-read-the-source-code.markdown

 1. Find out undocumented features
 2. Better understand limitations of the library
-3. Track down strange behavior and determine the correct usage of certain APIs
+3. Track down strange behavior and determine the correct usage of certain API's

 However, reading the source code came with some caveats:

-1. As the APIs were not documented yet, we ran the risk of leveraging an API that could change significantly in the future
+1. As the API's were not documented yet, we ran the risk of leveraging an API that could change significantly in the future
 2. We could be calling code that the author did not feel was ready for prime time yet and might not be well tested

 **We protected ourselves against these potentials by having thorough end-to-end regression tests** that exercised the search functionality from our applications UI.
-If the undocumented APIs in the library changed after an upgrade, our regression tests would catch it and we could refactor our usage back to a green test.
+If the undocumented API's in the library changed after an upgrade, our regression tests would catch it and we could refactor our usage back to a green test.